 American History 1968: Martin Luther King, Jr. Is Assassinated

 (See Main Article: What Did Martin Luther King Do?)

 Martin Luther King, Jr.’s birth date is January 15, 1929.
 He was born in Atlanta, Georgia, and was known for being a very passionate civil-rights activist, who had a great impact on the relations between races in the U.S. in the 1950s.
 He played a great role in creating the Civil Rights Act and Voting Rights Acts In 1964, at age 35, King was the youngest man ever to have received the Nobel Peace Prize and he is often quoted for the “I Have a Dream” speech he delivered in 1963.
-His assassination on April 4, 1968, was an event that shocked the world.
+His assassination on April 4, 1968, was an event in American history that shocked the world.